-Environmental Evaluation Series: Planning for Floodplain and Riparian Area Special Environmental Concerns
+Environmental Evaluation Series No. 3: Planning for Floodplain and Riparian Area Special Environmental Concerns

 Click on the graph below or click here for a detailed Green Savings analysis of this webinar.

 Jul 17, 2013 2:00 pm US/Eastern

 - Craig Goodwin, National Aquatic Ecologist, USDA NRCS Ecological Sciences Division, Washington, D.C.

 - Richard Weber, Wetland Hydraulic Engineer, National Wetland Team, USDA NRCS Central National Technology Support Center, Ft.
 Worth, TX